Birding at J.N. "Ding" Darling National Wildlife Refuge

 This 100-acre tract, protecting a freshwater marsh contains a series of 5 hiking/biking trails that thoroughly explore the area.
 The trails are of varying length, from 1.1-miles to 0.25-miles.
 The following description covers the red 1.1-mile perimeter trail that provides easy access to the other paths.

-Check these links for latest information on opening hours, which are seasonal and for visitor information.
+Check here for the latest information on opening hours, which are seasonal and for visitor information.
 J.N.
 "Ding" Darling is located at 1 Wildlife Dr., Sanibel, FL 33957; Phone (239) 472-1100.
 This an excellent map but oversize.
-The background of this exceptional NWR is quite interesting.